 Tuisina Ymania Brown, Samoa, Co-Secretary General of ILGA world

-The day will be summarized by the Independent Expert on the protection against violence and discrimination based on sexual orientation and gender identity Victor Madrigal-Borloz.
+The day was summarised by the UN Independent Expert on the protection against violence and discrimination based on sexual orientation and gender identity Victor Madrigal-Borloz.

-Moderator of the day will be Karen Ellemann, MP, Deputy Speaker of the Danish Parliament, Chairperson All-Party Parliamentary Group on SRHR, and former Minister for Gender Equality, Nordic Cooperation, the Interior, Social Affairs and the Environment.
+The moderator of the day was Karen Ellemann, MP, Deputy Speaker of the Danish Parliament, Chairperson of the All-Party Parliamentary Group on SRHR, and former Minister for Gender Equality, Nordic Cooperation, the Interior, Social Affairs and the Environment.

 1. What has been done so far on the SDG with an LGBTI+ focus?